AnshMehta24/Ansh_Portfolio/README.md

   Simply open the index.html file in your preferred web browser to view the website locally.

-**Contributions**
+### Contributions
-  Contributions, issues, and feature requests are welcome!
+- Contributions, issues, and feature requests are welcome!
 Feel free to check the issues page to see the current project needs or open a new issue to suggest improvements.

-**Contact**
+### Contact
-For any inquiries or feedback, you can reach me at:
+- For any inquiries or feedback, you can reach me at:
   Email: ansh.mehta.y24.com

+### Thank you for checking out my project!
+Stay tuned for more updates as I continue to enhance and complete my portfolio website.